Report to the Commissioner: Plot

-Beauregard "Bo" Lockley (Michael Moriarty), long-haired and thoughtful, is a new type of undercover detective in the New York City Police Department.
-He is assigned to find a missing young woman (Susan Blakely), but he is not told she is actually an undercover officer whose latest assignment is to get close to a heroin dealer, Thomas 'Stick' Henderson (Tony King), that the department has long been wanting to stop.
+Beauregard "Bo" Lockley, long-haired and thoughtful, is a new type of undercover detective in the New York City Police Department.
+He is assigned to find a missing young woman, but he is not told she is actually an undercover officer whose latest assignment is to get close to a heroin dealer, Thomas 'Stick' Henderson with links to political radicals; the department has long been after Stick.

-Lockley finds her living with the dealer in the Times Square, area.
-Frustrated by his presence, as it jeopardizes her assignment, she arranges to meet with Lockley the following morning.
+Lockley trails her to a disco with the help of Joey.
+Frustrated by Lockley's presence, as it jeopardizes her assignment, she arranges to meet with Lockley the following morning.
 However, when she misses the appointment, he goes to where she and Henderson are living, and in the confused shoot-out that follows, Lockley accidentally shoots her dead.

 Lockley chases Henderson through the streets and into the Saks Fifth Avenue department store, and the two end up trapped in an elevator between floors, holding guns on each other.
 The two men bond during the fruitless negotiations that follow.
 They eventually agree to try to exit the elevator car through the trapdoor in its ceiling.
 However, the entire area is surrounded by heavily armed police, who shoot Henderson, killing him.

 Lockley's and the policewoman's superior officers, determined to save their careers, scramble to come up with a story that would be minimally embarrassing to the department.
 They claim that Lockley, the woman and the dealer were involved in a lovers’ triangle and that Lockley shot her out of jealousy.

-While Lockley is rung up on a first degree murder charge, his partner, Richard 'Crunch' Blackstone (Yaphet Kotto), visits him while he is awaiting trial at "The Tombs."
+While Lockley is rung up on a first degree murder charge, his partner, Richard 'Crunch' Blackstone, visits him while he is awaiting trial at "The Tombs."
 Later, and without Lockley or his partner's knowledge, police leadership decides to shuffle the offending detectives around and drop the charges.
 When deciding whether or not Lockley will be let back on the force, one member of leadership says "We'll see."
-Crunch goes back to jail to break the goods news to him, only to find that Lockley has hanging from the jail cell bars.
+Crunch goes back to jail to break the good news to him, only to find that Lockley has hanged himself from the jail cell bars.

 A final voice over reports that Lockley was found dead in his cell at 8:55 PM, hanged with a noose made out of a torn bedsheet.